RGV-Q/DATA601_SP21/syllabus/Sp21_Syllabus.md

 •   Use common data formats such as CSV, JSON, XML.

+__Covid_19__

+Covid-19
+Due to the global pandemic, our classes will be held remotely this semester.
+Please see [this Google doc](https://docs.google.com/document/d/1xWWGAR8qEzKYr7qaVHoEhvO6lyXIyn6M3M7EFZPJQgA/edit?usp=sharing) for UMBC Policies and Resources during COVID-19.

 __Github Repository__

 I will use [this Github Repository](https://github.com/mguner/DATA601_SP21) as our course webpage.
 You can check this page regulary for the updates and important information related to the course.